Remember someone special by giving a gift in their memory...

 Mary Beth Todd Monroe, August 27, 2013

 AAPT has lost a stalwart member of its community, Mary Beth Todd Monroe, who died August 27, 2013.
 In concert with the Texas Section of AAPT, we recognize and honor Mary Beth's many contributions to physics teaching, student advising, departmental administration, two-year college education reform, and AAPT governance at both the section and national levels.
+Shortly before her death the Executive Board voted to honor Mary Beth with an appointment to the presidency of AAPT during the period August 8-27, 2013.
 At the time of her death, Mary Beth was serving as President Elect of AAPT.
 Mary Beth was special in many ways.
 She had an encyclopedic knowledge of AAPT and its governance; she displayed unusual thoroughness in dealing with each issue she addressed; and she demonstrated remarkable trustworthiness, competence, and kindness.

 Mary Beth earned her B.S. degree with Honors in Physics at Sam Houston State University in 1970 and her M.S. degree in Physics from Sam Houston State University in 1973, where she did research in lasers with Charles Manka.
 While working on her Masters Degree, she taught at Tarrant County Junior College in 1971 and Conroe High School in 1972-1973.
 During 1973-1974, she taught at Pam American University.
 From 1974 until 2012, she was the sole physics professor at Southwest Texas Junior College (SWTJC).
 As a single person physics department, she also served as chair her entire career at SWTJC.
 In addition, from 2007 to 2012, she served as chair of the Physical Sciences Department.
 For her service to SWTJC and her students, Mary Beth was awarded the Southwest Texas Junior College Outstanding Teaching Award in 1988.
 She also was selected by SWTJC for the NISOD (National Institute for Staff and Organizational Development) Teaching Excellence Award in 1989.